Introduction

 Using File System

-Other Stable Structures
+Using Stable Structures

 You can freely create other stable structures for your extra storage needs, just make sure to use a virtual memory ID that is not yet occupied.